You can’t teach attitude

 — Jordy, former Anaesthetic Technician, now apprentice builder.

 "As a mum who became a leading hand, the skills of being a parent are so helpful.
 I’m comfortable telling people what to do.
 I understand other’s experiences and I know how to be encouraging."

 "Hospo gives you amazing people skills, the ability to work quickly and communicate in a fast-paced environment, and you have to be really organised.
 These skills are so important in project management.
 The trades are fast, exciting and challenging.
 If you have the people skills you can pick up the tools stuff."

-— Gracie.
-Former Hospitality Worker, now Project Manager.
+— Grace, former hospitality worker, now Project Manager.

-Dave: What about employers who’ve already got women on-site?
+What about employers who’ve already got women on site?
 What do they reckon?

 “To be honest, young males have got a lot of maturing to do when they leave school, and we find that in their early twenties, we’re their parent, we’re their boss, we’re their everything, and to try and coach them along, you put up with a lot of crap as an employer.
 The females we have found have actually brought less of that.
 They haven’t been born into the trade, but they’ve got a passion, an interest and they’re motivated so actually, often they turn out to be really good.”

 “Both the women we’ve employed are ahead with attitude, they’re ahead with detailing, they’re ahead with preparation.
 Before they leave at night they actually spend 5 minutes preparing for the next day, so they just come in and get into it.”